beginning of content

 Can an object in the nose be prevented?

-If possible, teach children not to put anything into their nose.
+If possible, teach your child not to put anything in their nose.

 Resources and support